What is NASCO?

 How is NASCO organised?

-Only Governments are members of NASCO, which has six Parties: Canada, Denmark (in respect of the Faroe Islands & Greenland), the European Union, Norway, the Russian Federation and the United States of America.
+NASCO is an inter-governmental organization which has six Parties: Canada, Denmark (in respect of the Faroe Islands & Greenland), the European Union, Norway, the Russian Federation and the United States of America.
+France (in respect of St.Pierre & Miquelon) attends NASCO's meetings as an observer.
 Iceland withdrew from NASCO with effect from 31 December 2009 because of financial considerations, but has indicated that it intends to re-accede to the Convention when the economic situation improves.
-NASCO also has 35 accredited non-governmental organizations (NGOs).
+NASCO also has 41 accredited non-governmental organizations (NGOs).
 Read more...

 The Organization consists of the: